haga-rak/fluxzy.core/README.md

 [![CI](https://github.com/haga-rak/fluxzy.core/actions/workflows/ci.yml/badge.svg)](https://github.com/haga-rak/fluxzy.core/actions/workflows/ci.yml)

-fluxzy is a versatile HTTP intermediate and MITM engine for recording and altering HTTP/1.1, H2, WebSocket traffic over plain or secure channels.
+fluxzy is an HTTP intermediate and MITM engine for recording and altering HTTP/1.1, H2, WebSocket traffic over plain or secure channels.

-This repository contains the .NET library and the [fluxzy CLI](https://www.fluxzy.io/download#cli) that enables you to use fluxzy as a standalone application on a terminal.
+This repository contains the .NET library and  [Fluxzy CLI](https://www.fluxzy.io/download#cli) that enables you to use fluxzy as a standalone application on a terminal on Windows, macOS  and linux.

 | Package | Description | Version |
 | --- | --- | --- |